 Objectives of the Rankings

-The main objective of the rankings is to promote web publication. it seeks to support open access to initiatives, electronic access to scientific publication and other academic materials.
-So mainly, these objectives guided the ranking of Ghana’s best universities based on the global performance and visibility.
+The main objective of the rankings is to promote web publication. it seeks to support open access to initiatives, electronic access to scientific publications, and other academic materials.
+So mainly, these objectives guided the ranking of Ghana’s best universities based on global performance and visibility.

 The idea is that a university’s activities and impact can be measured by the quality and extent of its web presence.